Milad-Akarie/auto_route_library/README.md

 router.pop(true);
 ```

-as you'd notice we did not specify the result type, we're playing with dynamic values here, which
+As you may have noticed, we did not specify the result type, we're playing with dynamic values here, which
 can be risky and I personally don't recommend it.

-To avoid working with dynamic values we specify what type of results we expect our page to return,
+To avoid working with dynamic values, we specify what type of results we expect our page to return,
 which is a `bool` value.

 ```dart